airbnb/javascript/README.md

 ## Destructuring

 <a name="destructuring--object"></a>
-- [5.1](#destructuring--object) Use object destructuring when accessing and using multiple properties of an object. eslint: [`prefer-destructuring`](https://eslint.org/docs/rules/prefer-destructuring) jscs: [`requireObjectDestructuring`](http://jscs.info/rule/requireObjectDestructuring)
+- [5.1](#destructuring--object) Use object destructuring when accessing and using multiple properties of an object. eslint: [`prefer-destructuring`](https://eslint.org/docs/rules/prefer-destructuring)

     > Why?
 Destructuring saves you from creating temporary references for those properties.